okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/nodejs/configorder.md

 2. Environment variables
 3. `testenv` environment variable file

-For example, values set in the sample app `config.js` override the environment variables and configuration file settings.
+For example, values that are set in the sample app `config.js` override the environment variables and configuration file settings.
 Subsequently, the environment variables take precedence over the `testenv` file.

 > **Note:** Use only one configuration option in your solution to avoid confusion with setting overrides.